Arsh-Khan/Xplore-VJTI/README.md

 # 📝Description

-**Xplore VJTI** is the very important project not just for its developers but also for everyone who want to avail a detailed knowledge about one of the premium engineering institute of the nation - **VEERMATA JIJABAI TECHNOLOGICAL INSTITUTE (VJTI).**
-The **difficulties** faced by us in our initial phase of college life, gave us a **strong motivation** to develop this application for the coming generations and all the concerned peoples.
-Now in the further discussion, all the features being implimented will be briefly described in features.
+**Xplore VJTI** is the dream project of its developers as it was the first dev project for them.
+It is the application based interface which hosts all the shattered aspects of one of the finest technological institutes - **Veermata Jijabai Technological Institute (VJTI)**.
+The app is the collective outcome of our experience and the knowledge inherited from our seniors.
+The primary motive of this app is to build an interactive community of VJTIans and provide them a platform to discuss their doubts and queries and to share their knowledge to uplift the society.
+Also this interface would exponentially benefit the prospective students of VJTI as they would have a clear insight of their dream college.
+Thus, we would like to invite all the concerned peoples to our app and engrace it by their esteemed presence.

+Any queries or suggestion regarding this app can be sent us to :
+**help.xplorevjti@gmail.com**

 <!-- Add your **project description** here.
 Your project description should cover how your website/app works.
 That way you can convey what your project is without the need for anyone to view the code.
 A more *detailed README* in your project repository is encouraged, which can include build and use instructions etc. -->